Olympus E-M10 III vs Panasonic GX850

 - Longer lasting: Can take more shots (330 versus 210) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 7 months after the GX850).

-Advantages of the Panasonic Lumix DMC-GX850:
+Reasons to prefer the Panasonic Lumix DMC-GX850: